LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * *MRPMagnetTypes* - various physical constants for basic magnet types

-The *MRPReading* module performs a essential role in streamlining the centralized management of measurement data.
+The *MRPReading* module performs an essential role in streamlining the centralized management of measurement data.
 It serves as a storage provider for various measurements, offering functionalities that facilitate the creation and addition of data records.
 To customise and add meta-data, users have the flexibility to configure parameters through the dedicated *MRPMeasurementConfig* module into an *MRPReading* instance.

 Within the realm of measurement data, a diverse range of data points can be seamlessly incorporated.